Effective career strategies make the difference between a steady, safe, and slow climb to the top, and an elevator ride to the top.

 You must ask when you’ve already established that you’re a good candidate.
 Once they want you, then it’s the right time to start talking about your career ambitions.

-See Social Power for the exact best moment to ask.
+See Power University for the exact best moment to ask.

 If you haven’t asked at the interview, it’s OK.